brti-dev/axnh/README.md

 # Animal Xing New Horizons

-An app to show what critters are available at a particular time, notably time of access, and to list all available critters based on month, time of day, and location.
+An app for [Animal Crossing: New Horizons](https://www.nintendo.com/games/detail/animal-crossing-new-horizons-switch/) players to show what critters are available at a particular time, notably time of access, and to list all available critters based on month, time of day, and location.
+Also events (holidays, birthdays, NPC visits, etc.) if time permits.

 ## Built With